renatapop/bookmark-Rianne/README.md

 As a user,
 So that I can know which websites I've saved,
 I can view a list of my bookmarks.

+As a user,
+So that I can add to my bookmarked websites, i want to be able to add to my bookmarks
 ```
 ![Domain Model](https://github.com/Timdavidcole/bookmark-manager/blob/master/images/domain_model_1.png)